Honda J engine

 The J-series is Honda's fourth production V6 engine family introduced in 1996, after the C-series, which consisted of three dissimilar versions.
 The J-series engine was designed in the United States by Honda engineers.
 It is built at Honda's Anna, Ohio, and Lincoln, Alabama, engine plants.

-It is a 60° V6 – Honda's existing C-series were 90° engines.
-Unlike the C series, the J-series has never been used in a longitudinal application; the J-series was specifically designed for transverse mounting.
+The J-series is a 60° V6 unlike Honda's existing 90° C-series engines.
+Also unlike the C series, the J-series was specifically and only designed for transverse mounting.
 It has a shorter bore spacing (98 mm), shorter connecting rods and a special smaller crankshaft than the C-series to reduce its size.
 All J-series engines are gasoline-powered, use four valves per cylinder, and have a single timing belt that drives the overhead camshafts.
 VTEC variable valve timing is used on almost all applications, with exceptions being the J30AC and J35Y8 (which use Variable Timing Control [VTC] instead).

 One unique feature of some J-family engine models is Honda's Variable Cylinder Management (VCM) system.
 Initially, the system turns off one bank of cylinders under light loads, turning the V6 into a straight-3.
 Some versions were able to turn off one bank of cylinders or one cylinder on opposing banks, allowing for three-cylinder use under light loads and four-cylinder use under medium loads.

-J25A
+J25

 The J25A was used only in the Japanese domestic Inspire/Saber models.
 The J25A displaced 2495 cc.
 Its bore and stroke was 86x71.6 mm.
 The J25A used a 10.5:1 compression ratio and was a SOHC VTEC design.
 Output was 200 hp at 6200 rpm and 24.5 kgm of torque at 4600 rpm.
 It had a variable intake manifold to optimize torque output across varying engine speeds and engine response.